edgexfoundry/edgex-go/snap/README.md

 $ sudo snap restart edgexfoundry
 ```

 **Note** - these interface will be connected automatically after https://forum.snapcraft.io/t/edgexfoundry-auto-connections-assertions-request/7920/1 has been processed.
+After this is done, then connecting these interfaces will only be necessary during development.
+See the section below on building the snap for more details.

 **Note** - the process-control interface will be dropped after all of the services are supported as proper daemons in the snap.

-## Starting/Stopping EdgeX
+## Using the EdgeX snap
 To start all the EdgeX microservices, run the following command as root:

 `$ edgexfoundry.start-edgex`